GlennComendador/PigGameJS/README.md

 go to the next player. if no Number 1 is rolled and the player chose to Hold, the score will be added to the Total Score.

-Created using JavaScript.
-HTML and CSS files were provided from a course instructor with modifications made by me.
+JavaScript Program created by me.
+HTML and CSS base code were provided from a course instructor with improvements and modifications made by me.

+Visit the link to start playing: https://glenncomendador-piggame.netlify.app.

 Happy Playing! :)

 **VERSION HISTORY**
-1. Initial Version of the Game
+1. Initial Version of the Game as per the guide of the course instructor
 2. Added Instructions on how to play the game.
+3. Soon